GaloisInc/crucible/doc/tutorial/tutorial.md

 The new primitives introduced here are the tilde operator, `~`, which constructs the logical negation of a term, and `write_smtlib2`, which writes a term as a proof obligation in SMT-Lib version 2 format.
-Because SMT solvers are satisfiability solvers, negating the input term allows us to interpret a result of "unsatisfiable" from the solver as an indication of the validity of the term.
+Because SMT solvers are satisfiability solvers, their default behavior is to treat free variables as existentially quantified.
+By negating the input term, we can instead treat the free variables as universally quantified: a result of "unsatisfiable" from the solver indicates that the original term (before negation) is a valid theorem.
 The `prove` primitive does this automatically, but for flexibility the `write_smtlib2` primitive passes the given term through unchanged, because it might be used for either satisfiability or validity checking.

 The SMT-Lib export capabilities in SAWScript make use of the Haskell SBV package, and support ABC, Boolector, CVC4, MathSAT, Yices, and Z3.